JIVE-TALK.COM

 So in 1959 he set up the Playboy Jazz Festival which drew almost 70,000 spectators and was held in the Chicago Stadium, becoming an immediate success.
 One year later, the magazine opened its first own American night club, and it naturally featured live jazz music in a cabaret room, besides beautiful women and an excellent bar.
 Soon, the location was known to be the stage for new talent.
 Additional clubs worldwide that would open over the years to come would also feature live jazz as main entertainment.

-In the sixties, the Playboy jazz poll that was introduced in 1957 (where a number of musicians was selected to become a fictional All-Star band), became a big hit.
-By then, the poll was even more important that those of Down Beat and Metronome, the leading jazz magazines.
+In the sixties, the Playboy jazz poll that was introduced in 1957 (where a number of musicians were selected to become a fictional All-Star band), became a big hit.
+By then, the poll was even more important than those of Down Beat and Metronome, then the leading jazz magazines.
 In 1968, due to changing tastes of the readership, it was renamed “Jazz & Pop” poll and the title lasted until the final poll year in1972.
 Playboy also invented further categories like the Playboy Hall of Fame and the Playboy All-Stars’ All Stars (where musicians picked their favorite jazz men).
 Many stories with a jazz theme and a high number of interviews, featuring Louis Armstrong, Miles Davies and others is proof of Playboy’s fascination with music and Hefner’s private obsession with jazz.

 So Farmer’s book actually has the focus on the coverage of jazz in connection with Playboy magazine in varying ways.
 This includes the Jazz Festival, the Playboy record label, the two TV shows Playboy’s Penthouse and Penthouse After Dark (with live jazz and interviews with musicians) and naturally the live music at the various Playboy clubs.
 Nevertheless, Playboy was not mainly a music magazine.